Skandawa

 Skandawa is a village in northern Poland, in the administrative district of Gmina Barciany, Kętrzyn County, and the Warmian-Masurian Voivodeship.
-It lies approximately 9 km north-west of Barciany, 23 km north-north-west of Kętrzyn, and 75 km north-east of the regional capital, Olsztyn.
 It is located close to the border with the Kaliningrad Oblast of Russia.

 The 390-km-long Line 353 of Polish State Railways (PKP) connects Poznań to Skandawa and the Russian border (8 km north-east of Skandawa and 3 km south-west of Zheleznodorozhny) via Olsztyn and Korsze.
 Since 2000 the final stretch from Korsze to the border has been a freight-only branch, and the railway station at Korsze (15 km to the south-west) is today Skandawa's nearest passenger facility.